SeattleDSA/event-playbook/README.md

  '###' on the final line.

+# Working with Printing Press
+## Union-Made
+Use a unionized printing shop and ask that can put their union affliation (sometimes referred to as "the bug" due to small size).

+## Timelines
+Most printers require a week or two of lead time.
+Under a week is possible but may incur addtiionals expenses.
+Make sure to finalize designs and get approval from stakeholders and community partners.

+## Working with Community
+Do not use a community organization's logo if they haven't endorsed through internal decision process (union vote, executive committee, etc.).
+Doing so may decrease confidence in our organization as a trusted partner for future actions.

 # Talking Points and Speaker Prep (Pending)
 ## What it's for:
 Prepare both organizers of the events, speakers, and coalition partners.